alemesa/mapbox-covid19/TUTORIAL.md

 - `50000` active cases = radius `25`
 - `100000` active cases = radius `50`

-Therefore for example, if you have `75000` cases mapbox will create a radius of `37.5` as a midpoint between 25 and 50
+Thus, if for instance we have `75000` cases mapbox will create a radius of `37.5` as a midpoint between 25 and 50.

 🗒️`NOTE`: Mapbox will properly scale the radius as you zoom in.

-🗒️`NOTE`: You might need to change this range as the virus increases in numbers since sadly 100k will be the norm and not the upper limit.
+🗒️`NOTE`: You might need to change this range as the virus increases in numbers since sadly 100000 will be the norm and not the upper limit.

 For our tutorial we will use a specific scale system: